elkayem/ZippyTheBalancingRobot/README.md

 # ZippyTheBalancingRobot

 [![ZIPPY_VIDEO](https://img.youtube.com/vi/0io5SwitLzY/0.jpg)](https://www.youtube.com/watch?v=0io5SwitLzY)
+(Click on image above for link to YouTube video)

 Zippy 2.0 is a 3D printed Arduino Nano based balancing robot with a custom PCB.
 The original prototype version was put together on a breadboard with lots of jumper wires.
 This is certainly a great way to get started.
 The STMicroelectronics 8A motor drivers do not come in a convenient package for breadboarding, but ST does provide evaluation boards which work well with a prototype system.